Slavery in the Abbasid Caliphate: Slave laborers

 Slave labourers were used in cash-crop production, in the silk textile industry, in salt production and land reclamation, in cotton and sugar production especially in the area of the big slave market center of Basra.
 Slave labourers were kept in big work camps, and often had to be replaced by new slaves through the slave trade, since the marshlands in Mesopotamia caused slaves to die in large numbers from malaria, and slaves were not allowed to marry or have children.

-Around 15,000 slaves were estimated to be kept in the Basra area at any given time, and that a quarter of the labor force consisted of slave labor.
+Around 15,000 slaves were estimated to be kept in the Basra area at any given time, and that a quarter of the labour force consisted of slave labor.
 Contemporary writers in the late 9th century estimated that there were around 300,000 slaves in Iraq.
 The harsh condition resulted in a big slave rebellion known as the Zanj Rebellion, which lasted between 869 and 883.

 Military slavery

 From the early 9th century, slaves, specifically Turkic slaves, were also employed as slave soldiers.
 A contemporary witness from 766 describe the Caliphal army as an army consisting of "non-converted barbarians", that is to say slaves such as Sindhis, Alanians, khazars and Turkac people.

 During the 9th century, the practice of using slave soldiers spread everywhere in the Abbasid Caliphate.
 Local power holders such as the Abbasid governors in North Africa wished to create military forces with soldiers who lacked loyalty to anyone but themselves, such as family or clan, and therefore created armies using slave soldiers, a method that was swiftly followed by the Caliph himself.

 Both Caliph al-Hakam of Cordoba (r.
 796–822) and Caliph al-Mutasim (r.
 830–842) in Baghdad are confirmed to have had a personal palace guard composed entirely by slaves, and this became the rule.
 The military system of slave soldiers are estimated to have been permanently established by the rule of al-Mutasim (r.
 830–842).
 Caliph Al-Mu'tasim reportedly had an army of at least 7,000 Turkic slave soldiers, appointed former slave soldiers to serve as governors and stated that there "none like the Turk for service".

 From the 9th century onward, an army and a personal palace guard composed by slave soldiers became the norm for any Muslim ruler to secure his authority in his Palace as well as in his province.
 The preferred ethnicity of the slaves used as slave soldiers varied between different parts of the Middle East: Saqaliba slaves dominated in al-Andalus; Berbs dominated in North Africa; African men were used in Egypt, and Turkic men were preferred in Mesopotamia and Persia.